This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Court of the Patriarchs is a famous landmark that you should not miss and make sure that you photograph it in Zion National Park.
 If you are into landscape photography then you will really appreciate how the Court of the Patriarchs captures the spirit of the outdoors.

-You can take the shuttle and get off at the Court of Patriarchs, which is shuttle stop # 4.
+GOOD TO KNOW: To get to the Court of the Patriarchs, you can take the shuttle and get off at the Court of Patriarchs, which is shuttle stop # 4.

 If the shuttle temporarily does not stop at # 4, then get off at stop # 5 and take a leisurely walk (south) to the Court of Patriarchs.